East Germany national badminton team

 The East Germany national badminton team represented East Germany in international badminton team competitions.
-After the German reunification on October 1990, the East German badminton team merged with the national badminton of West Germany and the Deutscher Federball-Verband (also known as DDR-Badmintonverband) was merged with the German Badminton Association.
+After the German reunification in October 1990, the East German badminton team merged with the national badminton of West Germany and the Deutscher Federball-Verband (also known as DDR-Badmintonverband) was merged with the German Badminton Association.

 East Germany competed in the Helvetia Cup mixed team tournament once in 1977 and achieved third place.
 East Germany also won a bronze at the European Junior Badminton Championships in the women's singles event.

+Competitive record

+The following tables show the Monaco national badminton team's competitive record in international tournaments.